Skip to content

 The Playground

 Situated next to Home Court at the Obama Presidential Center, the Playground will be an imaginative space that encourages joy and creativity for children of all ages.
 The design of the playground celebrates the natural environment of Jackson Park, with lagoon and woodland-themed features to stir imaginations and encourage exploration.
 It will offer four seasons of play with additional seating and shade for adults.
+The playground will also feature inclusive design elements such as an ADA-accessible swing, a slide with a transfer platform for wheelchair users, and sensory nooks.

 A rendering of the Great Lawn shows a movie night in the park with a large crowd gathered at dusk.